TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/islonglogin.md

 <!--issueDescription-->
 We identified that logging into <!--$DatabaseName-->DatabaseName<!--/$DatabaseName--> on server <!--$ServerName-->ServerName<!--/$ServerName--> is taking longer than usual.

 This typically means that logins are taking longer than 14 seconds.
-The most likely cause is either SQL server is having issues with performance, xdbhost is having issues in duplicating the socket to SQL, or both.
+The most likely cause is either SQL server is having issues with performance, XDBHost is having issues in duplicating the socket to SQL, or both.
 <!--/issueDescription-->

 ## **Recommended Documents**